 - 1. Model the state of the Euclidean algorithm as abstract state. - 2.
-Prove, that the Euclidean algorithm can be viewed as sequential algorithm. - 3.
-Model the state of Turing machines as abstract state. - 4.
-Prove, that Turing machines can be viewed as sequential algorithms.
+Prove that the Euclidean algorithm can be viewed as a sequential algorithm. - 3.
+Model the state of a Moore automaton with abstract state. - 4.
+Prove that Moore Automata can be viewed as sequential algorithms. - 5.
+Model the state of Turing machines as abstract state. - 6.
+Prove that Turing machines can be viewed as sequential algorithms.